fbngrm/roster-srcv/README.md

 To add a player to a roster, a PATCH request must be used since a partial update is performed to an existing resource.
 The request payload needs to contain the new roster-id.
 A JSON representation of the updated player is returned.
-An error is returned it the roster does not exist.
+An error is returned it the roster does not exist or the roster will be in an invalid state (more or less than 5 active players).
 When adding a player to a new roster, the player is benched by default to not corrupt the roster's state.

 `PATCH /players/update`